ClayF/instagram-image-downloader/README.md

 # php-instagram-downloader
-Downloads images off Instagram

 ### Introduction
-This thing is not 100% polished.
-I haven't tested it much.
-It was just a quick thing I did to download all my Instagram photos with the upload date intact.
+Quick script I whipped up to download all my posted images and videos from Instagram.
 Will be looking into speeding up the download times by downloading the files synchronously.

+Changes to Instagram's API may break this script.
+I will try to keep it up to date, but make no guarantees.

 ### Usage
 ```sh
 $ php instagram_dl.php <username>
 ```

 ### Cookies
-Cookies can be exported from your local browser and included in a file called cookies.txt in the same folder as the script.
+If your account is private, the script will need to be authenticated.
+Cookies can be exported from your local browser and added to a file called cookies.txt in the same folder as the script.

 ##### Example cookies.txt
 ``